apache/druid/docs/development/extensions-core/datasketches-tuple.md

 ### Estimated metrics values for each column of ArrayOfDoublesSketch

-This post aggregator returns a list of estimated values(sum) from a given ArrayOfDoublesSketch.
+This post aggregator returns a list of estimated sum for each metric value from a given ArrayOfDoublesSketch.
 The result is _N_ double values, where _N_ is the number of double values kept in the sketch per key.

 ```json
 {